SchweizerischeBundesbahnen/api-principles/index.md

 With this in mind, we’ve defined "API Principles" with the following key statements:

-1. Every IT Solution publishes its main capabilities over an API with a high [maturity](maturity/maturity.md)
+1. Every IT Solution publishes its main business capabilities over an API with a high [maturity](maturity/maturity.md)
 2. APIs can be [RESTful](restful/restful.md) or [Event-Driven](eventdriven/eventdriven.md)
-3. Every API must fulfill the principles described on this site
+3. Every API published on the [SBB API Repository](https://developer.sbb.ch) must fulfill the principles described on this site.
+Other APIs also must follow these guidelines, unless there are justifiable and strong reasons not to do so.

 ---